Sabato De Sarno named new artistic director of Gucci - ExBulletin

 I am delighted Sabato is joining Gucci as the house’s new creative director, one of the most influential roles in the luxury experience, said Gucci CEO Marco Bizzarri, highlighting his experience with a number of Italy’s most renowned luxury fashion houses.

-Speculation is rife in the fashion world about who would make it Alexander Michael after stepping down from the role unexpectedly last fall, after nearly eight years of redefining the brand’s codes with fluid, romantic and eclectic looks.
+Speculation is rife in the fashion world as to who will succeed Alessandro Michele after stepping down from the role unexpectedly last fall, after nearly eight years of redefining the brand’s codes with fluid, romantic and eclectic looks.

 Like Michele when he was promoted from the in-house team in 2015, De Sarno is a relative unknown in the wider fashion world, having mostly worked behind the scenes.

-De Sarno, a native of Naples, will join Gucci as soon as he completes his current duties and will be responsible for all of the brand’s collections: women’s, men’s, leather goods, accessories and lifestyle.
-In the meantime, the Gucci collections, including the women’s fall-winter 2023-24 collection which will be presented in preview next month in Milan, are designed by the internal team.
+De Sarno, a native of Naples, will join Gucci as soon as he completes his current duties and will be responsible for all the brand’s collections: women’s, men’s, leather goods, accessories and lifestyle.
+In the meantime, Gucci’s collections, including the Fall/Winter 2023-24 women’s collection which will premiere next month in Milan, are designed by the in-house team..

 De Sarno said he was touched and thrilled to contribute to my creative vision for the brand, which he says has been able to embrace and cherish the values I believe in.